Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 |

-/), is limited to within 1,024 Bytes (based on UTF-8 encoding).Constraints
+/), must be within 1,024 bytes (based on UTF-8 encoding).Constraints

-Archive Storage’s constraints are as follows.
+The limitations of Archive Storage are as follows.

-| Category | Description |
+| Category | description |

 |---|---|

-| Number of creatable Archive Storage services | 1,000 or less |
+| Number of creatable Archive Storage services | 1000 or fewer |

-| File name length (including path) | 1,024 Bytes or less |
+| File name length (including path) | up to 1,024 Bytes |

-Preliminary Service
+Preceding Service

-This is a list of services that must be pre-configured before creating the service.
-For details, refer to the guide provided for each service and prepare in advance.
+This is a list of services that must be pre‑configured before creating the service.
+Please refer to the guide provided for each service for details and prepare in advance.

-| Service Category | Service | Detailed Description |
+| Service Category | Service | Detailed description |

 |---|---|---|

-| Storage | Object Storage | Object storage that facilitates data storage and retrieval |
+| Storage | Object Storage | Object storage that simplifies data storage and retrieval |

 2 - How-to guides